guymor4/coderjam/README.md

 ### Development
 To run both frontend and backend in development mode:

-1. Start the PostgreSQL database:
+1. Start a local PostgreSQL database:
 ```bash
 docker-compose up -d
 ```